View this document as: a single page | multiple pages.

 If there is no harm or impact for a given impact category for any entity, the impact level can be marked as None.

-Organizations SHALL document the approach they use to combine their impact assessment into an overall impact score for each of their defined user groups and SHALL apply it consistently across all its online services.
+Organizations SHALL document the approach they use to combine their impact assessment into an overall impact level for each of their defined user groups and SHALL apply it consistently across all of its online services.
 At the conclusion of the combinatorial analysis, organizations SHALL document the impact for each user group.

 The outcome of this step is an effective impact level for each user group due to a compromise of the identity management system functions (i.e., identity proofing, authentication, federation).